Arizona Adopts E-Bike Law (Disclaimer: This is not a legal opinion or legal advice.)

 There is a balance between battery voltage and battery efficiency.
 Given current battery and motor technology, 24 volts is fine for a front wheel, 250 watt, hub motor, with a low expectation of power.
 36 volts works best for mid-drive, because the motors work more efficiently, and the distance of the battery from the motor is short.
 48 volts is best for rear hub drive systems, improving electrical power transfer and low speed torque.
 However, because battery cells are connected in series to achieve higher voltages, 48 volt (and higher) systems degrade faster than 36 volt systems (given equal Watt-Hour ratings).

 Lead-acid batteries require relatively continuous charging during breaks of more than a month (trickle charge).
-They do best when connected to a high quality trickle charger and are kept in a climate controlled area (32-70 degrees).
+They do best when connected to a high quality trickle charger, with limited current, and are kept in a climate controlled area (32-70 degrees).
 They last longer if you recharge them before they get to about 50% discharge.
 Deep cycling does deplete the battery life more quickly.
 Expect most lead-acid batteries to last about 300 cycles or two-years, before degrading.
 Chargers can break, batteries can leak toxic fumes and gasses, or may cause a fire.
 Never leave any type of battery, even lead-acid, unattended for long periods, while connected to a charger.

 The newer Lithium-ion type battery does not need to be continuously charged.
 They can be safely stored in a climate controlled environment for 6-months or more, with no detrimental effect (32-68 degrees).
-They do best if stored in a safe place from causing an accidental fire and put at 30% to 60% before storing.
+They do best if stored in a safe place from causing an accidental fire and put at about 50% charge before storing.
 These newer batteries get 1,000 or more cycles, and can last as long as five years, before substantially degrading.
 As they degrade, you get less range.
 You can, however, charge your battery back to 100% before every ride.
 If the battery was at 50%, this will count as 1/2 of a charging cycle (you get 2,000 1/2 cycles).
 Never leave any type of battery, even lithium-ion, unattended for long periods, while connected to a charger.

 All batteries should be kept out of extended sun and temperature extremes.
 Many will show an error when allowed to exceed 104 degrees.
 As well, they work poorly when cold (below 35 degrees) or hot (over 100 degrees).
 Don't leave your battery out in the hot Arizona sun (like on a car carrier - even while moving).